 I shook my head, and turned to walk back to my bedroom.
 Before I even took a single step, I heard a quiet hum behind me.
 I turned to look at it, and saw a blue and vaguely human shape slip into my living room wall.
 Even after seeing that, I didn’t panic.
 I just followed the figure.

 “Let me guess, my father is in this room?”
-I stated just before turning into the empty doorway.
+I stated just before turning in to the empty doorway.

 “That sounds about right.”
 My father was sitting on one of the wooden chairs.
-He was leaning back, and looked relax.
+He was leaning back, and looked relaxed.
 Once more, I felt perplexed by the appearance of all of these people in such quick succession.

 “You shouldn’t be here, either.
 You starved yourself.
 You died only a few blocks away.
 You- you aren’t alive.”
 I held my face in my hands.
 I had begun crying.
 I leaned against the door frame.